 These defects are within interior walls, embedded in structural elements and not apparent to visual inspection.
 These are latent defects, which manifest themselves over time, often after a severe rain, or through subtle but significant signs, such as cracked foundations, failure of the systems that heat and cool the interior or movement in retaining walls.
-Problems with retaining walls may require steel sheet piling to help fix them, and the services of The UK’s leading sheet piling contractors may be necessary.
+Problems with retaining walls may require steel sheet piling to help fix them.

 Change Order Fraud